Itamichan/Japan-Wanderlust/README.md

 ## Introduction

-JapanWanderlust is a web page which makes possible for the users to get the best travel offers to Japan based on attractions that they had selected as well as additional details (such as duration, price etc.)
+JapanWanderlust is a web page which makes possible for the users to get the best travel offers to Japan, based on attractions that they had selected as well as additional details (such as duration, price etc.)

 The main purpose of the web page is to make possible to connect the Travel Agencies and the Potential Customers which usually prefers to plan a travel trip by themselves.
-By having the freedom to choose specific destinations as well as their budget limit and travel preferences the users will get an travel package offer which will match their wishes the best.
+By having the freedom to choose specific destinations as well as their budget limit and travel preferences the users will get a travel package offer which will match their wishes best.
 If the user decides that they are not interested in the offers they still can have all their attractions saved in a convenient "Trip".
-Which they can revisit and tailor made as many times as they wish.
+Which they can revisit and change as many times as they wish.

 JapanWanderlust's back-end is consumed as an API by the front-end.
 The API is documented with apidoc.
 Link to the documentation:
 [JapanWanderlust API](https://japan-wanderlust-api-doc.s3.eu-north-1.amazonaws.com/index.html)